Revisiting the First Virtual Reality Wedding

 After the wedding, I know you were all over the media, because that’s how I found out about you.
 But what happened to CyberMind?

-It was eventually bought by a German company, which continued longer than the US division did.
-And then eventually it sold the name, and the assets and logos to another company in Europe.
+They were eventually bought by a German company, which continued longer than the US division did.
+And then eventually they sold the name, and the assets and logos to another company in Europe.
 The US company closed down the various locations across the country.
-I left there before it closed down.
+I left them before they closed down.
 I probably left them around ’95 or ’96.

 A couple years later, virtual reality really fell out of favor.
 What was that like, given that you’d made it so central in your life?